 Rom 8:24-25 For we were saved in this hope, but hope that is seen is not hope; for why does one still hope for what he sees?
 25 But if we hope for what we do not see, we eagerly wait for it with perseverance.

 - Finally sing your song in a strange land.
 Just the fact that you continue against all odds gives glory to God.
 It’s the greatest testimony when you sing in the middle of the pain, when you shout your HOPE in the midst of the loss, when you proclaim what others can’t see, and when you declare the goodness of God in the land of the living.

 Go ahead and cry!
 Not from you failure, but from the victory that says to all who know you, Christ in you the Hope of Glory.
 Persevere knowing you will come forth as gold leaning on your Beloved.
 All of Heaven is cheering for you!
 It is for this very thing in the wisdom of God that you are here on earth.
 Shout His praises and give Him all the Glory!
 Go ahead and begin singing the song of the Lord in a strange land!

 Know this, this article was not written from some far off vantage point but from one who is in the fire with you.
 I leave you with this verse.

 1 Peter 5:8-9 Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour.
 9 Resist him, steadfast in the faith, knowing that the same sufferings are experienced by your brotherhood in the world.

 May you sing as never before and may your life be an instrument for His Glory!

 A special thanks to my brother George Dunn of North Carolina for calling out accurately what he sees in my life and for the encouragement he and Nancy have been to me.
-I’m singing George!
+I’m singing the song of the Lord in a strange land George!
 I’m singing!